Lapin0t/phd-manuscript/main/02_games.typ

 While the basic idea is simple, a number of subtle questions arise quite quickly during axiomatization.
 Should all equation systems have solutions?
 Should the solution be unique?
-If not, when a canonical solution can be selected by an iteration operator, what coherence properties should this operator satisfy?
+If not, when some solution can be selected by an iteration operator, what coherence properties should this operator satisfy?
 In fact, almost all imaginable points in the design space have been explored, in an explosion of competing definitions.
 The concepts have historically been organized roughly as follows.

-#tom[J'ai tendance à entendre "canonique" dans un sens un peu différent de toi, on dirait.
-Quand on a un opérateur d'itération qui fait un choix, pour moi c'est pas canonique.
-Canonique évoque une propriété genre unicité ou approchant. ]

 #block(stroke: 1pt, inset: 0.8em, radius: 5pt)[
 *Iterative Things* ~~ Every _guarded_ equation